satsey/project/README.md

 - Then we will open your Unity project and you can explain how everything works.

-Please schedule the play-session atleast two days before the actual day.
+Please schedule the play-session atleast a day before the actual day.

 Please Do not add any sound effect or music to the game.